ads-mirrors/nrel-energyplus/design/FY2025/NFP-IdealLoadsAirSystem-FuelEfficiency.md

 An example file will be modified to demonstrate the use of availability schedule.
 Simulation results will be examined and sample results will be provided.

-Transition is required if option II is selected.
+Transition is not required since the new input fields are optional, have defaults, and are appended at the end.

 ## Proposed Report Variables: ##